Azure/azure-sdk-for-java/sdk/identity/azure-identity/TOKEN_CACHING.md

 #### Implementation Note

-The cache is broken into two files to allow for separate caching of Continuous Access Evaluation (CAE) vs non-CAE credentials.
+The cache is stored in two files to allow for separate caching of Continuous Access Evaluation (CAE) vs non-CAE credentials.
 The default filename is `msal` but can be specified through `TokenCachePersistenceOptions.setName()`.
 The filenames end in `.cae` or `.nocae` respectively.

 This note is provided only for troubleshooting purposes.
 This is an implementation detail and can change in the future.